 The river is split by the dam in town, and both north and south sides are great for fishing and have free boat launches.
 Launch your boat on the north side to connect to Beaver Creek and Crowe Lake.

 The trail runs from Memorial Park at 9 Matthew Street to the public boat launch at Mag's Landing just north of the dam.

 Parking is located on the south side of Matthew Street just west of Tim Hortons.

 Owned by the municipality and overseen by a municipal committee, Nayler's Common is a hidden ecosystem great for bird watching and short hikes.

 Saint Mathilda’s established in 1825 on the west bank of the Crowe River, was one of the very first Catholic churches in the interior of Upper Canada.
-Over the years, it served as a first church for other faiths as well.
-After 1875, when the new Roman Catholic Church was build, Marmora’s first church was abandoned.
+Over the years, it served as the first church for other faiths as well.
+After 1875, when the new Roman Catholic Church was built, Marmora’s first church was abandoned.

 More than 30,000 people have visited this farm.
 For more than two decades, visitors have claimed to witness holy apparitions when looking toward the sun.